Patriotism

 2021 Manatee – Stand Down

-We annually present awards to three local JROTC units in Manatee County.
+We annually present awards to three local Junior ROTC units in Manatee County.

 We have provided entertainment for residents at the Douglas T. Jacobson State Veterans Home.